sinanisler/e-Learning-WordPress-Theme/README.md

 # e-Learning WordPress Theme
- This is my  e-Learning project WordPress Theme from 2016.
+This is my e-Learning project that I coded from 2016.

- I sold the videos and exited the project.
+I sold the website and videos made exited.

 I made the both design and coding.

 # Theme and Plugins